datalogics/pdf-java-toolkit-samples/CONTRIBUTING.md

 Code reviews will be done by a developer who works on the project regularly.
 Expect the following kind of feedback from a code review.

 - The code must build and pass tests.
-A reviewer will run ``mvn clean verify`` on the code, and it must build successfully.
+A reviewer and/or CI system will run ``mvn clean verify`` on the code, and it must build successfully.
    - This includes a Checkstyle pass.
 Any Checkstyle warnings will cause a failure in the ``validate`` phase, and you'll be asked to correct them.
    - The unit tests on both the code and the samples must pass.
+   - The CI server will run integration tests.
+These include tests that each sample will run when its ``main`` method is run, with an empty argument array.
 - There may be a review of the code coverage of the library and sample unit tests.
 Expect the reviewer to check that your new code is covered by some executing code somewhere.
     - Coverage need not be absolute.
     - We're not using any kind of tools to enforce coverage.